KxSystems/ml/clust/README.md

 - Scikit learn
 - PyClustering (data samples)

+To run the clustering algorithms using the C implementation, additional files must be downloaded to your computer.
+Instructions on how this is done can be found on https://code.kx.com/v2/interfaces/c-client-for-q/#linux

 ## Status

 The clustering library is still in development, further improvements will be made to the library in the coming months.